-- IG1.1 An entity may, but is not required to, adopt the requirements of paragraph 3.12 of FRS 103 Insurance Contracts for UK1 with-profits business that does not fall within the scope of the PRA realistic capital regime or for which the PRA has granted a full waiver from compliance with this regime.
-If an entity changes its accounting policy for such with-profits business it shall only do so in accordance with paragraph 2.3 of FRS 103. - IG1.2 The shareholders' share of projected future bonuses deducted in accordance with paragraph 3.12(a) of FRS 103 should be calculated as the value of future transfers to shareholders calculated using market consistent financial assumptions, and assuming that transfers take place at a level consistent with the assumptions within the PRA realistic balance sheet.
-Where an explicit assumption is not required in order to calculate the liabilities under the PRA's approach then continuation of the current profit sharing arrangements should be assumed unless the firm has plans to change this approach.
-Non-economic projection assumptions should be consistent with those used elsewhere in the realistic balance sheet.
+- IG1.1 An entity may, but is not required to, adopt the requirements of paragraph 3.12 of FRS 103 Insurance Contracts for UK1 with-profits business that does not fall within the scope of paragraph 3.1(b) of FRS 103.
+If an entity changes its accounting policy for such with-profits business it shall only do so in accordance with paragraph 2.3 of FRS 103. - IG1.2 The shareholders' share of projected future bonuses deducted in accordance with paragraph 3.12(a) of FRS 103 should be calculated as the value of future transfers to shareholders calculated using market consistent financial assumptions, and assuming that transfers take place at a level consistent with those assumptions used to calculate the realistic value of liabilities.
+Where an explicit assumption is not required in order to calculate the liabilities then continuation of the current profit sharing arrangements should be assumed unless the firm has plans to change this approach.
+Non-economic projection assumptions should be consistent with those used in determining the realistic value of liabilities.
 The amount deducted in accordance with this paragraph should be taken to the fund for future appropriations (FFA).
-If shareholders transfers have been included as part of the PRA realistic liability (or otherwise included in liabilities) then the amount of such transfers should be taken out of liabilities and included in the FFA, together with any related tax liability.
-If shareholders transfers have not been set up as part of the PRA realistic liability or elsewhere, no adjustment is required. - IG1.3 Under the PRA realistic capital regime, a with-profits life fund includes within assets the value of future profits expected to arise from any non-participating business that forms part of the with-profits fund-sometimes referred to as the value of in-force life assurance business (VIF).
+If shareholders transfers have been included as part of the realistic value of liabilities (or otherwise included in liabilities) then the amount of such transfers should be taken out of liabilities and included in the FFA, together with any related tax liability.
+If shareholders transfers have not been set up as part of the realistic value of liabilities or elsewhere, no adjustment is required. - In determining the realistic value of liabilities, a with-profits life fund may take account of the value of future profits expected to arise from any non-participating business that forms part of the with-profits fund-sometimes referred to as the value of in-force life assurance business (VIF).
 Excluding the VIF from the statement of financial position whilst recognising the realistic value of liabilities in full, and valuing the non-participating liabilities in the with-profits fund on a statutory basis, would give rise to an inconsistency in the fund's net assets.
-An entity is therefore permitted to recognise the VIF if that business has been taken into account in measuring the liability, in the circumstances of paragraph 3.12(c) of FRS 103, even though there is not a direct link between the value of the business and the amount of realistic liabilities, but the value is taken into account in determining those liabilities, it is appropriate to recognise the total value of the business.
-Although not separately identifiable, any excess value over that included in realistic liabilities will be taken to the FFA.
+An entity is therefore permitted to recognise the VIF if that business has been taken into account in measuring the liability, in the circumstances of paragraph 3.12(c) of FRS 103, even though there is not a direct link between the value of the asset and the amount of the liabilities.
+Where there is not a direct link between the value of the business and the amount of realistic liabilities, but the value is taken into account in determining those liabilities, it is appropriate to recognise the total value of the business.
+Although not separately identifiable, any excess value over that included in realistic liabilities will be taken to the FFA. - IG1.4 Paragraph 3.12(c) of FRS 103 permits an amount to be recognised for VIF on non-participating business written in a with-profits fund when the determination of the realistic value of liabilities takes account of this value either directly or indirectly.
+Where